QuantEcon/python_lecture_sandpit/source/rst/Inventory_sales_smoothing-v6.rst

-When inventories aren’t required for making sales equal production.
+When inventories aren’t required or used,  sales always equal production.

 This simplifies the problem and the optimal no-inventory production